jfeng23/baltimore-crime-and-covid-visualizer/README.md

-# NOTE TO ALL:
+# How to setup Flask and React:

+To setup Flask and virtual environment:

+### `npm run build-flask`

-To install Node.js dependencies when cloning for your local repository.
+To install Node.js dependencies when cloning for your local repository:

 ### `cd .\baltimore-crime-and-covid-visualizer\`

 ### `npm install`

 VOILA, SIMPLE AS THAT :)

-To setup Flask:

-### `npm run build-flask`

 # How to run React and Flask: